Esther-Wavinya/Esther-Wavinya/README.md

 I am Wavinya, nerdy,cerebral girl.
 I'm a Geologist but most times you will find me with my laptop because I love coding.
 Everything about technology excites me, From creating to developer communities.

 I love good music(find me in Spotify & Apple music).
 When I'm not coding, I'm somewhere beautiful either a beach,a restaurant,a house,a car,a mountain,a hill, wining or fooding with family or friends.
-And when things become overwhelming I love playing video games,watching movies(series),some documentaries, reading books/articles and journaling.
+And when things become overwhelming I love playing video games,watching movies(series),some documentaries, reading books/articles, journaling and sleeping.